McLovin-81/littleGroupData/doc.md

 - Stragling to parse the json format subscriptionMessage to std::string.
 - Using the simdjson::to_string instead of std::to_string to parse json to string.
+- Program works properly

+The project will be on hold for a few weeks.